dewloosh/dewloosh-core/docs/source/index.rst

 Features
 --------

-* | Various dictionary classes that enhance the core behaviour of the built-in
-  | `dict` type.
-The top of the cake is the `DeepDict` class, which offers a different
-  | behaviour for nested dictionaries by applying a self replicating defalt factory.

 * | A set of tools for metaprogramming.
 The use cases include declaring custom abstract
   | class properties, using metaclasses to avoid unwanted code conflicts, assuring the
   | implementation of abstract methods at design time, etc.